-NOTICE IS HEREBY GIVEN that the Annual Meeting of Stockholders (the "Annual Meeting") of Wilhelmina International, Inc. (the "Company"), will be held on June 28, 2016, at 10:00 a.m., local time, at the Company's offices at 200 Crescent Court, Suite 1400, Dallas, Texas 75201, for the following purposes:
+NOTICE IS HEREBY GIVEN that the Annual Meeting of Stockholders (the "Annual Meeting") of Wilhelmina International, Inc. (the "Company"), will be held on June 13, 2017, at 10:00 a.m., local time, at the Company's offices at 200 Crescent Court, Suite 1400, Dallas, Texas 75201, for the following purposes:

 - 1. To elect seven directors to serve until the next Annual Meeting of Stockholders and until their successors are duly elected and qualify; - 2.
-To conduct an advisory vote on a resolution approving the Company's compensation of its named executive officers; - 3.
-To ratify the appointment of Montgomery Coscia Greilich LLP as the Company's independent registered public accounting firm for fiscal year 2016; and - 4.
+To approve an amendment to the Restated Certificate of Incorporation of the Company to eliminate any class of preferred stock from the shares of capital stock the Company is authorized to issue; - 3.
+To approve an amendment to the Restated Certificate of Incorporation of the Company to decrease the number of shares of common stock the Company is authorized to issue from 12,500,000 shares to 9,000,000 shares; - 4.
+To ratify the appointment of Montgomery Coscia Greilich LLP as the Company's independent registered public accounting firm for fiscal year 2017; and - 5.
 To transact such other business as may properly come before the Annual Meeting or any postponement or adjournment thereof.

-Stockholders of record at the close of business on May 10, 2016, are entitled to receive notice of, and to vote at, the Annual Meeting and any adjournments thereof.
+Stockholders of record at the close of business on April 21, 2017, are entitled to receive notice of, and to vote at, the Annual Meeting and any adjournments thereof.
 Whether or not you plan to attend the meeting, please sign, date and return the enclosed proxy card or voting instruction card in the envelope provided, or submit your proxy by telephone or over the Internet in accordance with the instructions on the enclosed proxy card or voting instruction card.
 If you attend the meeting, you may revoke your proxy and vote in person.